Frankston South: Transport

 Frankston South is located close to the Frankston CBD, and much of the suburb is accessible via the small arterials: Kars Street, Baden Powell Drive and Overport Road.
 It also straddles the Nepean Highway to the west and the Moorooduc Highway to the east.
 Bus services run throughout the locality, and connect it to the Frankston CBD as well as a number of neighbouring localities and suburbs.

 Sport

 Mornington Peninsula Pony Club provides dressage, show jumping and cross-country facilities for young equestrian enthusiasts.
 The club holds its rallies at Baxter Park and is affiliated with the Pony Club Association of Victoria.

-Another sporting team located in (Overport) Frankston South is a cricket club called Baden Powell Cricket Club named after Sir Baden Powell.
+Another sporting team located in Frankston South is a cricket club called Baden Powell Cricket Club named after Sir Baden Powell.